-No matter where you’re getting married in New York, the same license applies—so you can go to the most convenient local town or city clerk’s office, even if it’s in a different town (or city) from where you’re getting married.
+No matter where you’re getting married in New York, the same license applies so go to the most convenient local town or city clerk’s office, even if it’s in a different town (or city) from where you’re getting married.
 Both of you need to be there to sign the application in front of the clerk at the same time, so plan your trip together.

 Pay a fee

-You’ll need to pay a fee—$35 in New York City, $40 everywhere else—at the time of your application.
+You’ll need to pay $35 in New York City, $40 everywhere else at the time of your application.
 Bring your checkbook just in case, as some clerk’s offices have different payment policies.

 The right documents